Escorted Great tour of Portugal & Spain (18 days) from Seville

 Departure days of the tour

-The tour to Portugal & Spain from Seville includes:
+Escorted Great tour of Portugal & Spain (18 days) from Seville includes:

 Sightseeing city tour in Seville, Granada (Alhambra Palace & Generalife Gardens), Barcelona, Santiago de Compostela, Porto & Lisbon with local guide / Visit to a winery with wine tasting in Porto / Tour Escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast / 10 meals / City tax in Barcelona, Porto and Lisbon / Travel insurance.

 |PRICE PER PERSON IN EUROS (SEASON 2023 - 2024)|